 - 5.12 Savings will also depend on the tariffs that customers would be on in the absence of the cap.
 Table A11.13 below illustrates the distribution of savings to customers on default tariffs based on the cap level options.
-This includes customers on tariffs that would have been priced below the cap level who will see no direct bill impact. - 5.13 Our analysis suggests that at our proposed cap level (option 2) the majority of customers 96% currently on default tariffs will see a bill reduction, and that among those whose bills are expected to fall, the majority will save between £40 and £140 based on TDCV. - 5.14 At a higher cap level (option 3) there is a greater number of customers who will receive relatively lower savings, whilst at our lower cap level (option 1) higher savings will be achieved. - 5.15 Default tariff prices vary across the market, dependent on number of factors such as the customers' supplier and individual tariff. - 5.16 In Chapter 1 we highlighted that the largest suppliers in the market generally have more expensive default tariffs.
-In Table A11.13 below, we present how the expected savings of the default tariff cap will differ for customers based on their supplier type, all other things being equal.
+This includes customers on tariffs that would have been priced below the cap level who will see no direct bill impact. - 5.13 Our analysis suggests that at our chosen cap level (option 2) the majority of customers (98%) currently on default tariffs will see a bill reduction, and that among those whose bills are expected to fall, the majority will save between £65 and £174 based on typical consumption. - 5.14 At a higher cap level (option 3) there is a greater number of customers who will receive relatively lower savings, whilst at our lower cap level (option 1) higher savings will be achieved.

-85 All savings calculated at TDCV.
+99 All savings calculated at TDCV.